Having institutional excellence at the core is key to creation of a successful knowledge community such as the Innovation Quarter.

 Partnering with Wake Forest University

-Wake Forest Baptist Medical Center and Wake Forest University are committed to realizing Innovation Quarter’s goal of expanding the exchange of ideas and partnerships among university and business.
+Wake Forest Baptist Medical Center and Wake Forest University are committed to realizing the Innovation Quarter’s goal of expanding the exchange of ideas and partnerships among university and business.
 Here are some of the major ways we form partnerships with business, share ideas and promote entrepreneurship:

 Angell Center for Entrepreneurship